Encouragement for Trusts in Canada

 Fellowship is essential in a fragmented and isolating world.
 Establish regular opportunities for shared meals, learning, and spiritual growth.
 Whenever possible, organise retreats, workshops, and in-person gatherings.
 Avoid overreliance on virtual substitutes.

-In the early stages, it may not be possible to include the Ordinariate Form of the Mass regularly, as priestly availability is limited in Canada.
+In the early stages, it may not be possible to include the Ordinariate Form of the Mass (Divine Worship) regularly, as priestly availability is limited in Canada.
 It is perhaps best for members to attend Mass together at a local diocesan parish to maintain unity and foster mutual support.
 Although the desire for the Ordinariate Form of the Mass is natural and good, practical limitations must be acknowledged.
 Diocesan clergy may be willing to celebrate the Ordinariate Mass, but may do so only with permission from both their bishop and ours.

-Explore whether other paraordinariate Trusts exist nearby.
+Explore whether other Trusts exist nearby.
 Shared events and cooperative efforts are encouraged.
 As new Trusts form across Canada, Domus Anglicana will organise regional gatherings.
 Consider additional initiatives—such as homeschooling co-operatives, outreach to the poor or addicted, or other works of mercy.

 Members are encouraged to subscribe to the Domus Anglicana Flocknote service to stay connected with the wider Ordinariate movement in Canada.
 It is an excellent Catholic communication platform, developed by an Ordinariate member.